-Willetton Senior High School commenced in 1977 with 90 students and has since grown to be one of the largest public schools in Western Australia with a student population at present, of over 2300.
+Willetton Senior High School commenced in 1977 with 90 students and has since grown to be one of the largest public schools in Western Australia with a student population at present of over 2400.

-The principal, Mr Chris Booth, was appointed in 2000 and under his leadership Willetton has continued to develop as a strong and vibrant learning community.
+Under the leadership of Mr Colin Marshall, Willetton has continued to develop as a strong and vibrant learning community.

 Willetton is a school of choice for many families who move into the district to gain entry.
 Student achievement is facilitated by a safe environment focused on learning.
 Comparative results in all areas are consistently strong.
 Information on planning and the considered use of resources can be found in the school's Business Plan.